Welcome to our display of combined landscape and residential projects.

 Why build for plants?

 Controlling environmental conditions can increase the types of plants that can be grown on a site and reduce the impact of extreme weather events.
-North facing masonry walls create shelter (from cold winter southerlies) and a microclimate that enables warmer climate plants to thrive in southern Australia.
-The inverse can be setup on the south side of solid walls for cooler climate plants.
+North facing masonry walls create shelter (from cold winter southerlies) and a microclimate that enables warm climate plants to thrive in southern Australia.
+Likewise the diversion of stormwater or greywater into your garden aids the growth of humid climate plants.

 Why plant for buildings?